 The koala might look cuddly but the koala has very sharp teeth and very sharp claws.

-The koalas have white on the underside and gray on the rest of its body.
+The koala has white fur on the underside and gray on the rest of its body.

 The koala has big ears and a big nose.